-In the early 1900s, public awareness toward work-related injuries and diseases increased as federal and state government began compensating civil employees for their health complications due to workplace hazards.
-Even with growing public awareness, the effects of work-borne disease continued to cause long-term issues, including an egregious number of annual fatalities.
-According to The National Institute for Occupational Safety and Health (NIOSH), there were roughly 49,000 deaths in the U.S. caused by occupational diseases, and that statistic was derived from U.S. mortality data gathered in 1997.
+In the early 1900s, public awareness toward work-related injuries and diseases increased as federal and state governments began compensating civil employees for their health complications due to workplace hazards.
+Even with growing public awareness, the effects of the work-borne disease continued to cause long-term issues, including an egregious number of annual fatalities.
+According to the International Labour Organization (ILO), there are roughly 160 million cases of non-fatal work-related diseases, and 2 million fatal ones, that occur worldwide annually (2015 figures).

-The following are some common examples of occupational diseases, along with some useful tips regarding their treatment and prevention.
+Here are some common examples of occupational diseases, along with useful tips regarding their treatment and prevention.

 Occupational Contact Dermatitis